Creating custom roles

 Read time: 15 minutes

-Custom roles is available to customers on an Enterprise plan.
+Custom roles are only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Overview